 The Data Science specialization of the Master of Statistics and Data Science provides a comprehensive education, covering the whole data science cycle from data gathering, cleaning and management, to analysis and visualisation, and finally dissemination.

+Hasselt University offers a Master of Statistics and Data science with four specialisations: Biostatistics, Bioinformatics, Quantitative epidemiology and since 2020 a Data Science track.
 More information about the full program is available at the Master of Statistics and Data Science website.

 With the advent of the big data era, several global challenges that were outside of reach can now start to be addressed.
 In the field of medicine, wearable devices and real-time sensors generate huge amounts of data that can shed light on triggers for disease episodes.
 Omics and genome sequencing can aid in managing and preventing diseases, especially if they are combined with other data sources as, for example, information from social networks.
 Integrated analysis of weather data, credit card transactions and air pollution data sheds light on how people change their behaviour due to air pollution.
 Graph analysis of social network data makes it possible to identify fake accounts and fake news - a growing problem in the current political climate.
 The list goes on...
 A data scientist is someone who, apart from technical skills to tackle these issues, has a desire to dig deeper and go beneath the surface of a problem.

-The Data Science specialization of the Master of Statistics and Data Science provides a comprehensive education in this field, covering the whole data science cycle from data gathering, cleaning and management, to analysis and visualisation, and finally dissemination.
-Apart from a very decent knowledge of statistical principles. the topics in the master therefore include (but are not limited to) data and software carpentry, programming in python and R, statistics, algorithms, machine learning (including deep learning), natural language processing and data visualisation.
+The Data Science specialization of the Master of Statistics and Data Science provides a comprehensive education in the field, covering the whole data science cycle from data gathering, cleaning and management, to analysis and visualisation, and finally dissemination.
+Apart from a very decent knowledge of statistical principles, the topics in the master therefore include (but are not limited to) data and software carpentry, programming in python and R, statistics, algorithms, machine learning (including deep learning), natural language processing and data visualisation.
 In addition to regular courses, students can integrate their knowledge and skills in several data science projects and a hack week.

 Statisticians/data scientists needs to be able to communicate with researchers of various fields, report results, and give effective presentations.
 Developing such skills is an integral part of the program.